 The BMJ article states "Conclusion: Higher scores for IQ in childhood are associated with an increased likelihood of being a vegetarian as an adult."

 I have even seen an anti-vegan accusing the researchers of manipulating the data (but when asked for the sources to substantiate this allegation, I was greeted with silence).
-The allegation is shown to be absurd on reading the Footnote which advises:
+The allegation is shown

 "The 10 year follow-up was carried out by the Department of Child Health, Bristol University.
 The 30 year follow-up was carried out under the auspices of the Joint Centre for Longitudinal Research (comprising the Centre for Longitudinal Studies, Institute of Education, University of London; the International Centre for Health and Society, University College Medical School, London; and the National Centre for Social Research).
 We thank the UK Data Archive, University of Essex, for providing the data."